This tutorial provides an introduction to survival analysis, and to conducting a survival analysis in R.

 )

-fit results, and then plotting the results.
+Note I personally find the ggcompetingrisks function to be lacking in customization, especially compared to ggsurvplot.
+I typically do my own plotting, by first creating a tidy dataset of the cuminc fit results, and then plotting the results.
 See the source code for this presentation for details of the underlying code.

 Often only one of the event types will be of interest, though we still want to account for the competing event.
 In that case the event of interest can be plotted alone.
-Again, I do this manually by first creating a tidy dataset of the cuminc
+Again, I do this manually by first creating a tidy dataset of the cuminc fit results, and then plotting the results.
+See the source code for this presentation for details of the underlying code.

 You may want to add the numbers of risk table to a cumulative incidence plot, and there is no easy way to do this that I know of.
 See the source code for this presentation for one example (by popular demand, source code now included directly below for one specific example)